Particular/docs.particular.net/nservicebus/messaging/header-manipulation.md

 ### From a handler

-NOTE: SendOptions is meant for your own headers, and changes to NServiceBus headers may be overwritten.
+NOTE: SendOptions is meant for custom headers - changes to NServiceBus headers may be overwritten.

 snippet: header-outgoing-handler